trackstarhq/react-trackstar-link/README.md

 Integration IDs that can be used in these props can be found in the table here: https://docs.trackstarhq.com/introduction#warehouse-management-systems

 Set the `sandbox` prop to `true` to include a sandbox WMS in the list of integrations.
 This is useful for testing.

+Set the `integrationType` prop to change the type of integration to connect to.
+The default is `wms`.
+The other options are `cart` and `freight`.

 Use the `buttonId` prop to use multiple instances of `<TrackstarConnectButton`.
 This is useful to have several buttons with different `integrationAllowList`'s to display.
 Each `<TrackstarConnectButton` will need its own unique string for `buttonId`.